65+ Employee Pulse Survey Questions by Category (2026)

 CEO & Co-Founder

-We will cover what a pulse survey is (and is not), the right cadence, the rotating question model that keeps pulses short without sacrificing coverage, and 40+ ready-to-use questions organized across every engagement driver.
+We cover what a pulse survey is, the 3 types and when to use each, the right cadence, the rotating question model that keeps pulses short without sacrificing coverage, and 65+ ready-to-use questions organized across every engagement driver.
 Every recommendation is built for sustainability over 12 to 24 months, not just the first three pulses.

 What you will find in this guide: